cplmakerlab/cplmakerlab.github.io/_slidedecks/learning-to-code-in-chicago.md

       * Will assist in shaping the program’s future design and will be required to participate in feedback surveys during the span of the program&nbsp;

-      * Should desire to work or already work in an IT-related field, or will continue an educational path in IT.&nbsp;
     background_color: '#7b7b7b'
     background_image:
   - title: